 Bush Christmas started in 1996 when a group of women in Western Queensland saw talent lying unnoticed in rural and remote areas.

-As a result Bush Christmas was born and has achieved a degree of recognition and promotion never thought possible at its conception.
-It has gone a small step further in bridging the gap between city and country and has opened many doors to a greater understanding and interest in the bush and its people.
+When we started Bush Christmas we could never have imagined how it would grow!
+We hope it continues to bridge the gap between city and country and open many doors to a greater understanding and interest in the bush and its people.

-Last year’s exhibition was a tremendous success, with over 4,000 people attending and 15,000 works finding their way to Christmas trees all over the nation and overseas.
+Last year’s exhibition was a tremendous success, with over 6,230 people attending and thousands of works finding their way under Christmas trees all over the nation and overseas.